alex-gamero/100-days-of-code/log2.md

 **Today's Progress**: Today was a day of studying for the first exam tomorrow, Systems Analysis and Design.

 **Thoughts**: It was a good day, peaceful, and with plenty of time to study everything I needed for the week.

+### Day 105: October 14, Tuesday

+**Today's Progress**: Today I had my first exam, it went really well, now it's time to prepare for tomorrow's exams.

+**Thoughts**: Today's exam was really easy, just very tedious.
+There was a lot of writing to do.
+As a programmer, I don't write on paper very often, all my notes are virtual.